Jordan Gross (ice hockey)

-Jordan Hunter Gross (born May 9, 1995) is an American professional ice hockey defenseman who is currently playing for Traktor Chelyabinsk in the Kontinental Hockey League (KHL).
+Jordan Hunter Gross (born May 9, 1995) is an American professional ice hockey defenseman who is currently playing for Avtomobilist Yekaterinburg in the Kontinental Hockey League (KHL).
 He has formerly played with the Arizona Coyotes, Colorado Avalanche and the Nashville Predators in the National Hockey League (NHL).

 Playing career

 Amateur

 Gross played school hockey in Minnesota with Maple Grove High School before playing junior in the United States Hockey League (USHL) with the Green Bay Gamblers.
 Undrafted, Gross committed to collegiate hockey with the University of Notre Dame, beginning as a freshman in the 2014–15 season.

 In his senior season with the Fighting Irish and although under-sized Gross developed into one of the top defenseman in the NCAA.
 In the 2017–18 season, Gross registered 10 goals and 30 points in 40 games, ranking third on Notre Dame in scoring and led all Fighting Irish defensemen in points.
 Gross helped the Fighting Irish advance to the Frozen Four championship game where he was named to the NCAA (Championship) All-Tournament Team and later the Big Ten Conference First All-Star Team.